Amended April 28, 2022

 If GFS determines that any of the Products GFS orders from Supplier are eligible for any voluntary importation program that would allow for the expedited importation of the Products into the United States under any federal, state, local or foreign laws, regulations, standards, and/or orders, then Supplier shall (1) use commercially reasonable efforts to assist GFS in qualifying for the program (including, without limitation, providing GFS, at Supplier’s expense, with all the information in Supplier’s possession, or that Supplier can obtain with commercially reasonable efforts, that GFS needs to qualify for the program) and (2) reimburse GFS for all expenses reasonably incurred by GFS in qualifying for the program.

-26. Records.
+28. Records.
 Supplier shall maintain complete and accurate records of all transactions and activities of Supplier that relate to Supplier’s sales of Products under the Agreement and shall permit GFS and its agents, upon reasonable prior notice, to enter Supplier’s premises during Supplier’s normal business hours to inspect the facility and those records that are reasonably asked for and are reasonably available, to the extent that GFS believes in good faith that an inspection and/or audit of the facility and/or records is necessary to determine whether Supplier is complying or has complied with its obligations under the Agreement.
+Supplier shall furthermore comply with all recordkeeping requirements under applicable laws with respect to Products supplied to GFS.

 A. Delivery.
 Notwithstanding the language in Section 6 of these Terms and Conditions, if GFS’s facility and Supplier’s facility from which the Products will be shipped are both located in the United States, then Supplier shall deliver the Products F.O.B. (as that term is defined in the Michigan Uniform Commercial Code) GFS’s facility identified in the Order and shall be made at Supplier’s expense and risk of loss.